-Practice setting: Academic hospital and clinic.
+Practice setting: Primary care clinic.

 Skills every physician in training should have for internal medicine and pediatrics but won’t be tested for on the board exam: Being a med-peds physician means that you’re wearing the hat of a pediatrician and an internist at any given time.
 Though much of the medicine is related, it requires adaptability and understanding the differences between pediatric and adult medicine.

 Likewise, the way you approach children with their parents in the clinic visit is different than how you might speak to adult patients about their own care.
 Being attuned to these differences and embracing the ongoing transitions between the two is important to optimizing your communication with the patient.

 Books every medical student interested in internal medicine and pediatrics should be reading: How to Win Friends and Influence People, by Dale Carnegie.
 I read this book before ever considering medical school and I continue to draw from its principles daily.
 Though many perceive it as a book geared toward sales and business, its content applies to any profession that relies on person-to-person interactions.
 Medical school teaches us the facts and science of medicine, but without also learning to be an effective communicator, leader, and the ability to gain the trust of others, we are limited in what we can accomplish.

 Being Mortal, by Atul Gawande, MD.
 Really, anything by Dr. Gawande is worth a read, but Being Mortal is by far a must.
 Every medical student, resident and physician will face the death of a patient and end-of-life considerations—some more often than others.
 This book expands on medicine’s ongoing struggle with the inescapable realities of aging and death or discomfort in having effective discussions surrounding end-of-life, and the default medical interventions we do to extend life when these same measures may actually rob a patient from quality of life.